The Universe

 The Big Bang

-Does this mean that we are the center of the universe?
+Does this mean that we are the center of the Universe?
 Not necessarily.
 When you draw dots on a balloon and you inflate it, all points will move away from each other, and yet no dot is in the center any more than the others.
-What it does mean is that the universe is continuously expanding at incredible speeds.
-Ever since Edwin Hubble and his colleagues made this observation, the hypothesis of the expanding universe has been confirmed by a large number of other observations.
-Among them include cosmic background radiation and predictions from Albert Einstein’s relativity theory.
+What it does mean is that the Universe is continuously expanding at incredible speeds.
+Ever since American astronomer Edwin Powell Hubble and his colleagues made this observation, the hypothesis of the expanding Universe has been confirmed by a large number of other observations, including cosmic background radiation and predictions from Albert Einstein’s relativity theory.

 Before the Big Bang